 Caring for family members while holding down a full- or part-time job is a way of life for millions of us: Close to 30 percent of Americans are caregivers, and six out of ten caregivers are employed full or part time.

 Before making a rash decision about whether to quit your job, take a step back and think about the long-term ramifications.

-Caregiving impacts work in a myriad of ways.
+Caregiving impacts work in dozens of ways.
 You may miss work to take care of your loved one’s—or your own—health.
 Some caregivers turn down training opportunities and take on smaller roles in the office, others may wonder if caregiving has cost them a promotion.
 If the responsibilities of caring for another affect your career and success at work, you may feel tempted to quit altogether.
 Should you?

 Just as with taking care of a child, it can seem that it doesn’t pay to work.
 But don’t think only about your salary now.
 Think about future earnings, promotions, your pension, and Social Security benefits as well.

 This financial fallout can be considerable: The National Alliance for Caregiving (NAC) estimates that adult children who take time off from work to care for parents can expect to lose $659,000 in pensions, Social Security benefits, and wages.